BioinfoNet/Status-of-OpenScienceKE-LiteratureSearch/Search.md

   efetch -format uid > pmcid.txt
 ```

-After running this code, we should be able to retrieve the papers in PubMed on Open Science with specific insd
+After running this code, we should be able to retrieve the papers from PubMed.

+## Code
+Please refer to the ```Search.sh``` file for the code.